Lasting Legacy of Oprah Winfrey: A Look at the Influence on History

 How the contributions of Oprah Winfrey continue to shape the world today.

-Oprah Winfrey is an influential American talk show host, television producer, actress, author, and media proprietor.
-Her talk show, The Oprah Winfrey Show, aired for 25 years and solidified her status as the "Queen of All Media."
+Oprah Winfrey is a highly influential American talk show host, television producer, actress, author, and media proprietor.
+Her talk show, The Oprah Winfrey Show, aired for 25 years and made her one of the most influential women globally.
 She was the richest African-American of the 20th century and the world's only black billionaire at one point.
-Winfrey is known for her philanthropic efforts and is often ranked among the most influential women globally.
+Known as the "Queen of All Media", Winfrey's career spans entertainment, business, and philanthropy.

 1996: Introduced Oprah's Book Club

-Late in 1996, Oprah Winfrey introduced the Oprah's Book Club segment to her television show, creating "the Oprah Effect" on book sales.
+Late in 1996, Oprah Winfrey introduced the Oprah's Book Club segment to her television show, which significantly boosted book sales and brought obscure novels to popular attention, leading to "the Oprah Effect".

 1998: Most Powerful Person in Entertainment